-- a.
-The student's written statement and other material the student wishes to submit. - b.
-A written summary of the disposition of the case at the division level, prepared by the division's dean. - c.
-The student's transcript, or any other related materials the panel may wish to examine.

-- 5. The chair will convene a meeting that includes the student, the members of the panel, and other participants the panel may choose to invite to the meeting.
-The student will have an opportunity to present his or her concern, and the panel members will have the opportunity to ask questions and seek clarification.
-If the panel determines there are issues involved which are not academic concerns, the panel will inform the student of appropriate measures to be taken. - The panel may, at its own discretion, refer the matter to the Academic Policies & Curriculum Committee (APCC) for advice and recommendations. - 7.
-If the APCC is to be convened to review the appeal, the panel chair must ensure that all related documentation is submitted to the APCC chair one week prior to the APCC meeting.
-Any recommendations made by the APCC will be submitted to the academic appeals panel for consideration. - 8.
-The chair of the academic appeals panel will forward a recommendation along with all related documentation to the Academic Vice President (chief academic officer) of the College.
-The chief academic officer will make the final determination regarding the appeal and will notify the dean of the division involved in the appeal.
-That dean will communicate this determination to the student who initiated the appeal.
+- the AVP determines that an appeals panel should appropriately be formed, the process continues to step four.
+If the AVP does not feel the student's appeal merits the formation of a panel, he/she meets with the student involved and relays his/her findings and recommendations. - 4.
+If an academic appeals panel is convened, it is composed of one dean (excluding the dean of the division involved in the appeal), appointed by the AVP; and two faculty members, appointed by the Faculty Senate.
+The designated dean chairs the panel, solicits appointment of the faculty representatives, convenes meetings of the panel, and provides copies of necessary documentation to the other panel members.
+Documentation includes: - A. The student's written statement and other material the student wishes to submit - B. A written summary of the disposition of the case at the division level, prepared by the division's dean - C. The student's transcript, or any other related materials the panel may wish to examine - 5.
+The chair will convene a meeting that includes the student, the members of the panel, and other participants the panel may choose to invite to the meeting.
+The student has an opportunity to present his or her concern, and the panel members have the opportunity to ask questions and seek clarification.
+If the panel determines there are issues involved which are not academic concerns, the panel informs the student of appropriate measures to be taken. - The panel may, at its own discretion, refer the matter to the Academic Policies & Curriculum Committee (APCC) for advice and recommendations. - 7.
+If the APCC is convened to review the appeal, the panel chair must ensure that all related documentation is submitted to the APCC chair one week prior to the APCC meeting.
+Any recommendations made by the APCC are submitted to the academic appeals panel for consideration. - 8.
+The chair of the academic appeals panel forwards a recommendation along with all related documentation to the AVP.
+The AVP makes the final determination regarding the appeal and notifies the dean of the division involved in the appeal.
+That dean communicates this determination to the student who initiated the appeal.